warningformatpeppol-bis-3

 IN-QUANTITY-POSITIVE is a warning validation rule defined in the peppol-bis-3 specification.
 It validates the InvoicedQuantity element under Invoice > InvoiceLine in the UBL invoice XML.

-This is a soft validation failure.
-The invoice may pass initial transmission, but non-compliant values in this field can cause problems during tax audits, buyer-side processing, or downstream VAT reconciliation.
+The invoice may pass transmission, but this non-compliance can cause problems during tax audits or buyer-side processing.

 Target path: XPath: /Invoice/cac:InvoiceLine/cbc:InvoicedQuantity